Analyzing Slope Stability Through the Shear Strength Reduction Method

 Cohesion describes how strongly a material will stick together.
 Think of packing sand into a mold for your sand castle.
 If the sand is wet or damp, it’s less likely to fall apart when the mold is flipped over.

 The angle of internal friction describes the frictional shear resistance of the soil.
 If you pour sand into one specific spot on a surface, the sand accumulates, but if you attempt the same task with a different item, such as marbles, it doesn’t have the same result.
-Marbles are perfectly round and will slip past one another to reach the surface onto which you are pouring them (right), but sand collects into a pile due to its higher angle of internal friction (left).
+Sand collects into a pile due to its higher angle of internal friction (bottom video), but marbles are perfectly round and will slip past one another to reach the surface onto which you are pouring them (top video).

 Under the Mohr–Coulomb criterion, these factors specify the shear strength of the soil and can predict the likelihood of a dam embankment’s slope to slip or hold itself together.